Sourdough Artisan Bread

 Day 3

 A ripe and active sourdough starter is a key to this recipe.
-If you are planning to use a starter that has been kept in your refrigerator, add a day to this recipe and feed your starter twice (once at night, once in the morning) before building your levain.
+If you are planning to use a starter that has been kept in your refrigerator and is fairly sluggish, add a day to this recipe and feed your starter twice (once at night, once in the morning) before building your levain.
 If you don’t have a sourdough starter yet, you can make your own, purchase one or get some from a friend who bakes with sourdough.
 You want to use a starter that is bubbly, active and feed it a few times before mixing your levain.

 Temperature and Fermentation

 Temperature is one of the most important variables in making sourdough bread.
 It will affect how quickly your starter will rise and fall (or if it will rise and fall at all).
-Always shoot for 70-80 degrees for the “room temperature” of your sourdough starter, levain and dough.
+Always shoot for 76-80 degrees F for the “room temperature” of your sourdough starter, levain and dough.
 If your ingredients are cold, add warm water (not going too much above 90 degrees) to help maintain the temperature.
 Keep in mind that the overall process of preparing and baking with sourdough takes a lot longer than with dough made with commercial yeast (instant/dry active) – as much as two or three times as long.
 Store your rising levain and dough in a warm 78 degree place.
 I love my bread proofer for this but an oven or microwave with the light turned on (just don’t turn the actual oven on) works too.
 The good news is that a lot of this time is fermentation and rise time, not hands-on time!
+Read more about temperature and sourdough here.

 A word of caution: I have baked too many loaves of sourdough that didn’t turn out just because I didn’t pay attention to the temperature.
 If you are having problems with your sourdough bread not rising, check the temperature!